cheynolds/matlab/README.md

 # matlab
-A collection of useful matlab references, examples and scripts for engineers, physicists, students and curious minds.
+A collection of useful matlab references, examples and scripts for engineers, physicists, students, and curious minds.